 This artichoke wild rice salad is served cold but despite that, is deliciously hearty… artichoke hearty!
 Hardy har!

-Seriously though, as far as salads go – it’s stodgy and filling.
-So it’s great all year round!
+Seriously though, as far as salads go – it’s refreshing yet stodgy… if that makes any sense.
+Basically, it’s great for any season!
 It also makes a good side dish or an impressive salad to bring to a party.

 To Soak or Not to Soak Wild Rice?